 \begin{theorem} For any $d \ge 0$ there are two compatible homotopy fiber sequences of infinite loop spaces:

-\end{theorem} Most of the technical work towards a proof of \autoref{theorem:2} has been completed in our previous paper \cite{Stb19}, where we generalise Steimle's \emph{additivity theorem for bordism categories} \cite{Stm18} to a broader class of functors. \autoref{theorem:2} also holds in the presence of a tangential structure $\gt$.
+Here $R$ is induced by the functor $\Cob_d \to \Cobred_d$ that deletes closed components. \end{theorem} In theorem \ref{thm:reduction-fiber-sequence} we also prove \autoref{theorem:2} in the presence of tangential structures.
+Most of the technical work towards a proof of \autoref{theorem:2} has been completed in our previous paper \cite{Stb19}, where we generalise Steimle's \emph{additivity theorem for bordism categories} \cite{Stm18} to a broader class of functors.

 The crucial observation needed to now deduce \autoref{theorem:1} from \autoref{theorem:2} is that in dimension $d=1$ we have that $\Cobred_1 \simeq h\Cobred_1$ because the diffeomorphism group of an interval is contractible.